OblacneCerealie/SurviveADayInGelnica/SANITY_SYSTEM_SETUP.md

 ### Lighting Control
 - When sanity drops below 50, lights automatically turn off
+- **NEW**: When sanity is below 50, lights can ONLY be restored using the Light Generator
-- When sanity goes back above 50, lights turn back on
+- When sanity goes back above 50, lights turn back on automatically
-- Uses the existing LightingManager system
+- Uses the existing LightingManager system with enhanced sanity restrictions

 ## Configuration Options